 Welcome to the first post of many about Spain!
-Every Tuesday I’ll post something new about living abroad in Spain, or teaching English in Spain.
-Today I want to share the journey of how I came to be in living in the south east corner of Spain, in a city called Almería.
+These are about living abroad in Spain, or teaching English in Spain.
+I want to share the journey of how I came to be in living in the south east corner of Spain, in a city called Almería.

 It would be an understatement to say I was sad after my working holiday visa for the UK ended.
 It was more like I was devastated.
 Months of searching for a job that would allow me to stay, since mine wasn’t eligible for sponsorship, had come to nothing.
 After three years away from New Zealand and with debt to be paid, I had to go.

 When my visa actually ended I went for a two week holiday around Europe before I took the risk of returning on a tourist visa.
 Even though I was returning to Scotland I was anxious when I left on the flight away.
 By the time it came to actually leaving I think I was numb, and seemed to stay that way for awhile.

 Except for the crying, if you know me, you know I cry at ANYTHING, and this was most definitely not an exception.
 I cried most of the flight back to Australia, where I was headed to live with my parents so I could get myself sorted, whatever that meant.

 Now that I’ve set the scene for how much of a downer I was on after travelling, I’ll skip the rest of the sometimes not so great parts of travel leave that for another post.
 In summary, I wanted to leave again, and I needed some way to do it.